PoemDaga/learning/README.md

 # learning
-Repository where all my learning assignments are checked in
+Repository where all my scala learning assignments are checked in